eroscupid88/cmpt3709mare/README.md

 # CMPT370-9MARE

-Software Engineering Project for CMPT370 Winter 2022
+Software Engineering Project for CMPT370 Winter 2022 Designed by Dillon, Lucius, Nam, Kyle, and Abdul

 ## Installation Instructions
 1. Download the latest version of AndroidStudio (installation steps for IDE can be found at https://developer.android.com/studio/install)